-This finding can be made, in that the proposed WCF is of the microcell type which, due to its small size and co-location onto an existing utility pole, is the least visually obtrusive type of WCF.
-Moreover, its installation and use in a road right-of-way will not impact any sensitive habitat resources or other significant County resources, including agricultural, open space, and community character resources.
+This finding can be made, in that the proposed WCF is of the microcell type which, due to its small size and co-location onto a utility pole, is the least visually obtrusive type of WCF.
+Moreover, its installation and use next to a road right-of-way will not impact any sensitive habitat resources or other significant County resources, including agricultural, open space, and community character resources.
 Finally, there are no other environmentally equivalent and/or superior and technically feasible alternatives to the proposed microcell designs that have less visual and/or other resource impacts.

-2. The site is adequate for the development of the proposed wireless communications facility and, for sites located in one of the prohibited and/or restricted areas set forth in Sections 13.10.661(b) and 13.10.661 (c), that the applicant has demonstrated that there are not environmentally equivalent or superior and technically feasible: (1) alternative sites outside the prohibited and restricted areas; and/or (2) alternative designs for the proposed facility as conditioned.
+2. The site is adequate for the development of the proposed wireless communications facility and, for sites located in one of the prohibited and/or restricted areas set forth in Sections 13.10.661(B) and 13.10.661 (C), that the applicant has demonstrated that there are not environmentally equivalent or superior and technically feasible: (1) alternative sites outside the prohibited and restricted areas; and/or (2) alternative designs for the proposed facility as conditioned.

-This finding can be made, in that the proposed DAS node/microcell is to consist of an antenna and equipment mounted upon existing utility poles in the County right-of-way, an area where numerous utility poles are already located.
-Microcell WCF installations co-located on existing utility poles, such as these, are encouraged in the WCF Ordinance as the preferred WCF design, due to their relatively inconspicuous nature.
+This finding can be made, in that the proposed DAS node/microcell is to consist of an antenna and equipment mounted upon a utility pole along a roadway, an area where numerous utility poles are already located, even though the proposed site is within a "restricted area" as set forth in County Code Section 13.10.661(C), it is allowed as microcells are considered to be a type of co-located facility for this purpose.
+Microcell WCF installations mounted upon utility poles, such as these, are encouraged in the WCF Ordinance as the preferred WCF design, due to their relatively inconspicuous nature.